NHS negligence claims

 You may also be able to make a complaint as the first step to making a compensation claim.
 The NHS has a reliable complaints procedure, which may vary from trust to trust.
 You can get a copy of this in person, over the phone, on the website, or by email.

 You can make an NHS complaint in writing, or in person, within 12 months of your injury.
 You can also submit this to the commissioning body if you’re not comfortable dealing with somebody directly.
-You don’t need a lawyer, and this complaint may give you more options for making a claim.
+You don’t need a solicitor, and this complaint may give you more options for making a claim.
 You can also speak to:

 - Citizens’ Advice